 Blind Source Separation (BSS) tries to imitate what the brain is actually doing: when you are in a busy environment, with many people talking at the same time, the brain will extract the different sound sources and then focus on the one of interest.
 And that’s exactly what BSS tries to do.
 It separates the mix of sounds in the acoustic scene into different channels.
 Each channel will contain one source separated from the others so the user can then decide which one they want to listen to, without the interference of the other speakers.

 To prove aiso™ for Hearing works we took a normal array of six microphones and we measured the speech intelligibility using an objective measure called the short time intelligibility test (STOI).
 Separately, we conducted recordings of clean speech and background noise: real babble noise in a busy cafe.
 Then we mixed the signals at different SNRs so that we could evaluate the intelligibility: we used the STOI measure technique, which as said is an objective measure of intelligibility, and correlates very well to intelligibility tests done with real people.
 This gave us a really good idea of how our technology works compared to not adding any processing.

 aiso™ for Hearing can improve the SRT by 16 dB, and at an SNR of minus -5 dB, a typical hearing aid would improve intelligibility by around 50%.
-One of the existing assistive listening devices would would improve it by around 80%, but aiso™ for Hearing can actually improve speech intelligibility by up to 98%.
+One of the existing assistive listening devices would improve it by around 80%, but aiso™ for Hearing can actually improve speech intelligibility by up to 98%.
 All of these figures are results from testing the devices not in a lab, but in a real world situation.